bouvet/iac-aws-terraform-workshop/README.md

 # IaC AWS Terraform Workshop

-> WORK IN PROGRESS

-This repo contains code used for a workshop about IaC using Terraform.
+This repository contains code used for a workshop about IaC using Terraform.

 ## prerequisite
 - Terraform: